Analytics for all, all in one place

 An open, inclusive analytics platform allows all data users to stand behind the best algorithm.
 It doesn’t matter what language you write it in, or where you drive it from – you know it will be accurate.

-Schabenberger compares the model governance capabilities of an analytics platform to web governance, explaining that you can pull up a webpage from multiple different laptops, tablets or smartphones and still see the same content.
+You can think of model governance capabilities of an analytics platform as being similar to web governance; that is, you can pull up a webpage from multiple different laptops, tablets or smartphones and still see the same content.
 Web governance standards allow that to happen.

 Analytics model governance works the same way.
 You can pull in data and build models from different systems throughout the organization, and the analytics platform ensures consistency, accuracy and performance.